Kiran7007/Interview-Preparation/docs/kotlin.md

 val total = Money(100) + Money(50)
 ```

-Use it only when the operator meaning is obvious.
+- Use operator overloading only when the meaning is obvious.

 ## Should operator overloading be overused?

-No. Operator overloading can reduce readability when the operator does not have an obvious meaning.
-Use it for mathematical models, DSLs, or other cases where the operation is intuitive.
+- No. It can reduce readability when the operator does not have an obvious meaning.
+- Use it for mathematical models, DSLs, or other intuitive operations.

 ```kotlin
 data class Money(val amount: Int)